MrNugget7930/Yumeko/README.md

 - Kick (kick a user)
 - Ban (ban a user)
+- Clear (delete a certain number of messages at once)
 - Setprefix (changes the server prefix)
 - Setwelcome (set a welcome channel)
 - Setleave (set a leave channel)
+- Antispam (turn on and off the antispam feature of the bot)

 # Fun Commands: